 In one year, my life with type 1 diabetes changed in ways I never thought possible.

 After 12 months of eating a plant-based diet, my insulin needs decreased by 50%.
 As a 24 year old with Type 1 diabetes, I injected on average 60 units of insulin per day.
 Now at 25, I dial up 30 units per day.
 While defying conventional wisdom, I achieved these results while doubling my carbohydrate intake – effectively increasing carbohydrate consumption from 100 to 200 grams per day.

 For those not familiar with Type 1 diabetes, let me clarify.
 People with Type 1 diabetes make no insulin.
 Every carbohydrate I eat is compensated for with insulin.
 We with diabetes do not know why our pancreas went on permanent vacation, but it did.
 I can exercise, eat right, and meditate until the proverbial cows come home, and I will still be using insulin.

 How then, can we explain that I am eating more carbohydrates (fruit, vegetables, grains and legumes) but taking less insulin?
 Continue reading →

-I came across a recent article, The Truth About the Ice Bucket Challenge by VOX.com, that sparked a bit of anger.
+I came across an article, The Truth About the Ice Bucket Challenge by VOX.com, that sparked a bit of anger.
 As someone in the non-profit world, charitable gifts are a HUGE component to the success of your organization or cause, and in my industry we have to be transparent as to what the donation will be used for (capital improvements, programming, general operation expenses, etc).
 The recent ALS challenge and the statistics from this article brought that gut wrenching question to the surface – where is this money going?
 Will it focus on finding a cure or just advancing methods/medications to treat the disease.
 Both are very important, but my blood begins to boil knowing that a few companies actually benefit from the focus being on medications instead of a cure.
 Continue reading →